convexengineering/gpkit/docs/source/gettingstarted.rst

     -------------
     S : -1.5

+We can also print the optimal value and solved variables individually.

 .. code-block:: python

-    print "The x dimension is %s." % (sol(x))
+    print "The optimal value is %s." % (sol["cost"]) print "The x dimension is %s." % (sol(x))

 ::

+    The optimal value is 15.5884619886.
     The x dimension is 0.577351209028 meter.

 .. refactor this section; explain what can be done with a SolutionArray